imjulthej/DSX-Game-Helper-Extended/README.md

 * The ability to drag and drop exes to add them
 * Option to open games directly from DSX GHE (default off)
 * The ability to edit Game Name
-* EXE icons next to Game Name
+* EXE icons next to Game Name, with the ability to change them
 * Select programs before deleting, with select all option available
 * Scrolling, search, and sorting through lists
 * Updated to .NET 8